Mohammedzeheer/MernPractise-/Notes/node.md

  HTTP VS HTTPS

  HTTP:
+        It transmits data in plain text,
+        which means that the information exchanged between your browser and the website is not encrypted.
+        This makes it vulnerable to eavesdropping, where unauthorized parties can intercept and read the data.

           Unsecured protocol for internet data transfer.
           Data is transmitted in plain text.
           Vulnerable to interception and manipulation.

   HTTPS:

+    It encrypts the data using SSL (Secure Sockets Layer) or TLS (Transport Layer Security) protocols.
+    This encryption ensures that even if someone intercepts the data, they won't be able to read it without the decryption key.
+    This is particularly important for sensitive information like passwords, credit card details, and personal information.
     Secured version of HTTP.
     Uses encryption (SSL/TLS) for data protection.
     Prevents interception and manipulation of data.